Exact densities of loops in O(1) dense loop model and of clusters in critical percolation on a cylinder II: rotated lattice: O(1) DLM, percolation and six-vertex model on a tilted lattice.

-Finally, taking into account (\ref{eq: V(u)},\ref{eq: Z},\ref{eq: free energy}) and the fact that the commuting transfer matrices can be diagonalized in the same basis, we express the free energy in terms of the largest eigenvalue $\Lambda_{\max}(u)$ of the transfer matrix $V(u)$
+The same construction is readily applied to our tilted transfer-matrix.
+Specifically, the largest eigenvalue of $V(u)$ is a Perron-Frobenius eigenvalue in the range $-\pi/3 \leq \arg u\leq 0$, i.e. it is non-degenerate and thus analytic in $q$ and $\varphi$ in a vicinity of stochastic point (\ref{eq:stochastic}) and the largest eigenstate belongs to the subspace $\mathcal{H}_{L/2}$.
+Taking into account (\ref{eq: V(u)},\ref{eq: Z},\ref{eq: free energy}), the fact that the commuting transfer matrices are diagonalizable or at least can be brought to the Jordan form in the same basis and also share the same non-degenerate dominant eigenvector, we express the free energy in terms of the largest eigenvalue $\Lambda_{\max}(u)$ of the transfer matrix $V(u)$